mccurdyc/www/content/books/shadow-factory.md

 ---

 ## Three-sentence summary
 There are a lot of ethical "grey areas" regarding monitoring data of "Americans".
 If terrorism is what you fear, are you willing to trade your freedom?
-From it's inception, the NSA has it's foundation built upon exercises of power and secretive, "backdoor" deals.
+From its inception, the NSA has its foundation built upon exercises of power and secretive, "backdoor" deals.

 > We have to understand you can fight the war [on terrorism] and lose everything if you have no civil liberties left when you get through fighting the war.
 > - Royce C. Lamberth (Former Justice of the FISA court)